biothings/biothings_explorer_archived/jupyter notebooks/README.md

 **Important: In order for biothings explorer to work with jupyter notebooks, you must downgrade Notebook to 5.7.5 and tornado to 4.5.3 (these two packages will have conflict with Python's aysncio module)**

-**Note: There might be warning or error during installation of biothings-explorer or biothings-schema.
-Don't worry.
-As long as it "shows Successfully built biothings-explorer" in the end, you will be fine**

 ## Notebooks